Cowboys’ Ezekiel Elliott Spotted On Party Boat Amid Suspension Appeal

 Whether he intended to or not, Ezekiel Elliott didn’t exactly keep a low profile this weekend.

-The Dallas Cowboys had an off day Sunday, so the running back celebrated by heading to Lake Lewisville in North Texas, where he lounged on a party boat amid a pretty thick crowd of fellow partygoers, according to photos obtained by TMZ Sports.
+The Dallas Cowboys had an off day Sunday, so the running back celebrated by heading to Lake Lewisville in North Texas, where he lounged on a party boat amid a pretty thick throng of fellow partygoers, according to photos obtained by TMZ Sports.

 TMZ Sports’ “lake sources” claimed they didn’t see Elliott drink any alcohol and that he kept things pretty low key, simply talking to friends while hanging out on a few boats.
 That’s obviously well within his right — the 22-year-old running back can spend his off day however he pleases — and it looks like he avoided any negative situation here.